Joseph-Vanliew/MyPetri/README.md

 # MyPetri (Petri Net Place and Transition Simulator)

 # A Brief Description
 MyPetri is intended to be an open source web-application and educational tool meant for students and educators to teach and learn about the basic concepts of distributed systems.

 # Technologies
-- Java 21 - backend API for next state and conflict detection/resolution and validation.
+- Java 21 - backend API for next state and conflict detection/resolution and validation, analysis.
-- Typescript 5.6 - core logic for elements and structuring of the web app.
+- Typescript 5.6 - core logic for elements and structuring of the client.
 - CSS
 - Vite/REACT - Frontend Build
 - Springboot - Backend API Framework and testing and build tool
 - Gradle - Backend build tool